 For the flapjacks

-Preheat oven to 180C and line a medium sized baking tray with baking paper (mine is roughly 25cm X 15cm)
+Preheat oven to 180C and line a medium sized square baking tray with baking paper (mine is roughly 22cm X 22cm)

-In a large bowl, whisk together melted coconut oil or sunflower oil and coconut sugar.
+In a large bowl, whisk together melted coconut oil or sunflower oil, tahini and coconut sugar.

-Stir in ground oats, traditional oats, ground peanuts, baking soda, and salt.
+Stir in ground oats, traditional oats, ground almonds, baking soda, and salt.

 Place just over half of mixture into the prepared pan (should be roughly 3mm thickness).
 Even out by pressing the mixture with a metal spoon or with your fingers.

-Heat jam slightly with the fresh or frozen berries.
+Heat jam slightly with the chopped apricots.
 Add a few drops of water and stir until it forms a thick sauce

 Pour and spread jam on the flapjacks, put leave a bit of space from the edges